 How JPEG works

-- First, the JPEG algorithms first cuts up an image in separate blocks of 8×8 pixels.
+- The JPEG algorithms then cut up the image in separate blocks of 8×8 pixels.
 The compression algorithm is calculated for each separate block, which explains why these blocks or groups of blocks become visible when too much compression is applied.
+Compression is also applied separately to the Y, Cb and Cr channels.

-- The resulting data are a list of streamlined DCT coefficients.
+- A table that contains many numbers that are either identical or zero is easy to compress.
 The last step in the process is to compress these coefficients using either a Huffman or arithmetic encoding scheme.
 Usually Huffman encoding is used.
-This is a second (lossless) compression that is applied.
+This lossless compression leads to yet another reduction in file size.

-By putting 2 compression algorithms on top of each other, JPEG achieves remarkable compression ratios.
-Even for prepress use, you can easily compress a file to one fifth of its original size.
+By combining several compression algorithms, JPEG achieves remarkable compression ratios.
+Even for prepress use, you can easily compress a file to one-fifth of its original size.
 For web publishing or e-mail exchange, even better ratios up to 20-to-1 can be achieved.

 JPEG decompression is supported in PostScript level 2 and 3 RIPs.
 This means that smaller files can be sent across the network to the RIP which frees the sending station faster, minimizes overhead on the print server and speeds up the RIP.